nmfretz/personal-website/README.md

 # Personal Website

-A personal website to showcase select projects and function as an online resumé.
+:man_astronaut: A personal website to showcase select projects and function as an online resumé.

 Website currently deployed at https://www.nathanfretz.me/